 In order to fall under the protection of the Safe Harbor or Good Samaritan law, the caller must follow certain rules.
 In order for the person receiving medical assistance to be immune from prosecution, the caller must have followed the rules.
 If the caller did not comply with the requirements, then the caller is not protected; and if the caller is not protected, then the person needing medical assistance is also not protected.
 The Safe Harbor law states that the caller shall not be prosecuted if he/she can show:

 - that law enforcement or police only became aware of the underage drinking violation because the caller contacted 911, campus safety, or some other police or emergency services personnel

 - he/she reasonably believed that he/she was the first person to seek medical assistance for a person to prevent death or serious injury

 - he/she provided his/her name to the 911 operator, police, or emergency personnel

 - he/she remained with the person needing medical assistance until emergency responders arrived

 Limitations of the Good Samaritan Law

-The Safe Harbor law only protects the caller and person needing medical assistance from Underage Drinking charges under 18 Pa.C.S.
+The Safe Harbor protections are limited to Underage Drinking or Possession of Alcohol by a Minor charges under 18 Pa.C.S.
 6308.
 Other alcohol-related criminal charges, such as a summary offense of Public Drunkenness or a misdemeanor offense of Furnishing Alcohol to Minor, can still be filed by the police.
-If the police respond to the call for assistance and see marijuana or drug paraphernalia in plain view, misdemeanor possession charges of Possession of a Small Amount of Marijuana and Possession of Drug Paraphernalia can be filed.
-While the caller may not be charged with a summary offense of Underage Drinking, the immunity protection does not insulate the caller from all criminal charges.
+If the police respond to the call for assistance and see marijuana, controlled substances, or drug paraphernalia in plain view, misdemeanor possession charges for possession or felony offenses for Possession With Intent to Deliver can, and normally will be, filed.
+While the caller may not be charged with a summary offense of Underage Drinking, the immunity protection does not prevent the filing of other criminal charges.

 Charges May Be Filed